Oregon city hires consultant to probe police racial bias

 PORTLAND, Ore.
 (AP) - Portland, Oregon, has hired a California consulting firm to investigate whether the culture of the city’s police force includes racial or political bias after someone leaked police and dispatch records that incorrectly identified a Black city commissioner and frequent law enforcement critic as the suspect in a hit-and-run accident.

-Mayor Ted Wheeler and Commissioner Jo Ann Hardesty said Thursday in a joint statement that Portland hired the independent OIR Group and will spend up to $150,000 for an investigation that probes whether the Portland Police Bureau’s culture, polities and actions are influenced by racial or political bias, the extent of the bias and how to address a potential problem.
+Mayor Ted Wheeler and Commissioner Jo Ann Hardesty said Thursday in a joint statement that Portland hired the independent OIR Group and will spend up to $150,000 for an investigation that probes whether the Portland Police Bureau’s culture, policies and actions are influenced by racial or political bias, the extent of the bias and how to address a potential problem.

 The report will be completed by the end of the calendar year.